zamicol/zamicol.com/pages/words.md

 Constructive Nullifcation is the process whereby substantive legal rights (such as due process) are automatically and unconsciously violated by an apathetic procedural apparatus

+# elidation 20260211
+The act or result of shortening a long string, identifier, hash, signature, token, or other payload by retaining only its initial segment (typically the first few characters) and replacing the omitted remainder with an ellipsis ("…"), for purposes of brevity, readability, or display constraints while still conveying recognizability.
+Example: The full signature "OJ4_timgp-wxpLF3hllrbe55wdjhzGOLgRYsGO1BmIMYbo4VKAdgZHnYyIU907ZTJkVr8B81A2K8U4nQA6ONEg" is commonly represented via elidation as "OJ4_ti…"

+Etymology: Blend of elide (to omit or suppress, from Latin ēlīdere "to strike out") + elision (the linguistic/typographic act of omission) + -ation (forming a noun of action or result), coined to distinguish this precise visual/textual truncation pattern from general truncation, abbreviation, or ellipsization.